-Primary Curriculum & the Montessori Classroom
+Primary Curriculum &

 In the Montessori classrooms, children are grouped according to different planes of development as identified by Dr. Maria Montessori (ages 3-6, 6-9, and 9-12).
 This approach allows children to work at different paces in different areas.
 A child can move as far ahead as s/he is ready to in one discipline, but can also spend as much time as needed to master a concept s/he finds challenging.